The PhD degree can be pursued on a part-time or full-time basis.

 By the end of their fourth term of enrollment (sixth term for part-time students) in the Vision Science program students must make a formal presentation of their proposed thesis research to their advisory committee.

 Course and seminar requirements are tailored to meet the needs and backgrounds of individual students.
 A minimum of two one-term graduate courses (or equivalent) is required.
 See the OPTOM graduate course list.

-All Vision Science graduate students in the PhD program must present at least two talks on their current research during their degree program as well as attend a minimum of 10 research seminars and a one day research symposium throughout each year of enrolment.
-Normally, the presentation and symposium requirements can be fulfilled through the Annual Graduate Student Conference sponsored by the Graduate Studies office.
-The seminar requirement can be fulfilled by attending the School’s annual program.
-Consideration will be given (in special cases) to attend an alternate symposium if it is not possible to attend the Waterloo Annual Graduate Student Conference or the School’s annual program.
+All Vision Science graduate students in the PhD program must present at least two talks on their current research during their degree program as well as attend a minimum of 10 research seminars throughout each year of enrolment.
+Normally, the presentation requirements can be fulfilled through the Annual Graduate Student Research Conference sponsored by the Graduate Studies office.
+The seminar requirements can be partly fulfilled by attending the School’s Vision Science Research Seminar Series (VSRSS) and Graduate Student Research Conference.

 PhD students are required to take a comprehensive examination to demonstrate a broad knowledge in the field of Vision Science.
 This exam must be completed by the 4th term of study.

 The minimum number of terms during which a student must register full-time is 4 (from an MSc degree).
 The maximum time for a full-time PhD is 12 terms (4 years).
 Students who require additional time must complete a Petition of Extension form and supply a timeline for completion.